fahdi/wp-custom-avatars/readme.txt

 For commercial assistance, you can contact any of the developers at www.ielectrify.com or www.fahdmurtaza.com.

 == Changelog ==

 = 1.2 (May 29, 2023) =
 * Added compatibility for WordPress 6.2.2.
 * Updated tags and tested up to version for repository search ease.
+* Refactored the plugin code to adhere to WordPress coding standards and best practices.
+* Prefixed function variables with 'wpca_' to follow naming conventions.
+* Reorganized the installation instructions for better clarity.
+* Updated the readme file with the latest installation instructions and information.
+* Applied missing standards for WordPress plugin development.
+* Improved the overall code readability and formatting.

 = 1.1 =
 No functional changes.
 Only added new tags for repository search ease.